 Soil : Clay, chalk and marl

 Site : In the heart of the Mâcon wine growing region, South of Burgundy.
 The two villages Viré and Clessé form a unique "terroir" on slopes facing South-East.
 In Viré, the soil is chalky with large layers of clay.
 In Clessé , the soil structure is slightly different with a combination of chalk and clay mixed with liasic marls combined with oyster- fossils which convey to the wine a specific minerality.This is one of the best white wines of the region combining suppleness and minerality.

 Tasting : Pale gold colour.
-Delicate fragrances of fern and lime blossom mixed with citrus fruit and fresh honey enhanced by a hint of minerality.
-Well-structured.
-Beautiful minerality.
-Well-integrated acidity.
-Generous aftertaste.
+Very refreshing aromas of citrus fruit (grapefruit) mixed with fresh honey enhanced by a hint of minerality.
+Well-structured and tense.
+Well-integrated acidity and beautiful minerality.
+Energetic aftertaste.

 Food pairing : A fine, dry apéritif, great with light seafood and raw vegetable hors d'oeuvres.